ally-gj/ally-gj.github.io/workexamples.markdown

 ## <a href="../index.html">Go Home</a>
 ## <a href="../resume/index.html">View Resume</a>

+Over the past 7+ years I have single-handedly programmed 50+ touch table applications.
+Below are a handful of the ones I'm most proud of.
+Enjoy!

-All of the following works have been programmed by myself, unless otherwise specified (latest projects at the top).
+<b>Note: </b>All of the following works have been programmed by myself, unless otherwise specified (latest projects at the top).

 # <u>Space Needle</u>
 The Seattle Space Needle commissioned us to make them an application that could sit at the top of the Space Needle and help users identify local landmarks and businesses.